JungeAlexander/demo-docker-compose/README.md

 ## TODO?

-- airflow works? example dag!
-- spark? kafka?
+- spark
  using https://jupyter-docker-stacks.readthedocs.io/en/latest/using/specifics.html#apache-spark?
+- kafka
+- airflow job to retrain models
 - fancier dashboard?
 - how do volumes relate to containers? what about persistance?
 - add more container components?